babasaraki/iandow.github.io/_posts/2020-06-01-Video_stream_test.md

 tags: [video, chickens]
 ---

 This isn't a blog post.
-I'm just want to see if github pages can render a video player.
+I just want to see if github pages can render a video player.

 <!-- CSS  -->
  <link href="https://vjs.zencdn.net/7.2.3/video-js.css" rel="stylesheet">